-Royal Promenade is a similar to the RCI’s “Royal Esplanade” (on Quantum ships) design concept of a multipurpose (shopping-dining-entertainment) district.
+Royal Promenade is similar to the RCI’s “Royal Esplanade” (on Quantum ships) design concept of a multipurpose (shopping-dining-entertainment) district.
 This is a huge, open-floor design interior area resembling a street.
 The centerpiece artwork here is named “Head” (by David Cerny), which is a large-sized revolving head made of chrome.
 The statue is dynamic (comprised of multiple horizontal blocks) changing its shape throughout the day.
 The Royal Promenade has natural light from above and runs almost the full length of the ship connecting both atriums (forward and aft).
 “Promenade Deck” has lined-up multiple bars, lounges, restaurants (most with outdoor seating), boutiques and shops selling duty-free merchandise.
 The “street” features impressive design and decoration (incl original artworks) and various daytime activities.
 Among those are live music, fun demos, dance classes, alcohol tastings, DreamWorks characters meets-greets.
 “Let’s Celebrate!” is a signature evening party event designed specifically for the Harmony ship – a Royal Promenade grand parade themed on partying and celebrating.
 Other themed onboard parties are “Totally Awesome 90s” (dancing) and “Red Party” (special effects).

 Port Shopping area hosts daily talks about shopping options in all ports of call in the ship’s current itinerary.